Azure/azure-service-operator/docs/hugo/content/design/ADR-2023-02-Helm-Chart-Size-Limitations.md

 - We will embed the CRDs in the operator and have a new controller manage their installation.
 - We will manage the CRD installation and reconciliation process from within the existing ASO container.
-- If the `aso-installed-resources` resource is missing, the operator pod will exit with an error.
-This is to ensure that we have a place to report status of CRD installations during upgrade and to ensure that we are driving to the expected goal state for the CRDs after an upgrade.
+- If the `aso-installed-resources` resource is missing, the operator pod will not manage CRDs at all.
+This means only LIST CRDs permissions are needed.
+An external entity (e.g. Helm, a user, or another tool) must manage the CRDs.
+The operator will still ensure that the
+  CRDs it finds are shaped as expected.
+CRDs which don't have the expected shape will be skipped.
+  This means that there will be 2 YAML flavors:
+  - Default: no CRDs except `InstalledResourceDefinitions` included in the YAML, YAML also includes an instance of the `InstalledResourceDefinitions` CRD called `aso-installed-resources` (same as Helm).
+    The operator identity has access to CRUD CRDs.
+  - Reduced permissions: All CRDs included.
+No `aso-installed-resources`.
+Operator permissions has access only to read CRDs, not create/update/delete.
 - The operator will operate on whatever ASO CRDs it finds as long as they are the expected version.
 If the CRD is not the expected version those resources will not be registered to watch (should trigger webhooks/etc to fail for them as well, need to confirm)
 - The operator will add a label to the resources it adds, to make querying them easier.